 Home ownership on the Monterey Peninsula

 The Monterey Peninsula is a luxury real estate market.
-For example, the national average home price is around $300,000 for 2018.
-Compare this with my 2018 market report for the cities of Pacific Grove and Monterey, both showing average sales prices of over $1 million this year.
-But don’t stop there; average price in Carmel is over $2 million… and average price in Pebble Beach is over $3 million!
+For example, the national median home value is around $250,000 for this year.
+Compare this with my market report for the cities of Pacific Grove and Monterey, both showing average sales prices of over $1 million this year.
+But don’t stop there; average price in Carmel is over $2 million… and average price in Pebble Beach is nearly $3 million!

 Some of these homes are owned by investors, trusts or wealthy individuals who can afford to use them as second or even third homes, for vacation or investment purposes.

 However, if you are like the majority of Monterey Peninsula homeowners, you man not be in a position to own more than one home at a time.
 When you are looking to trade-in your home — whether you are a growing family, looking to sell your starter house to move-up in size, or a retiring couple looking to sell the family home and downsize into something more manageable — the question arises: how best to accomplish your goals?

 Buy the New Home First

 You may have the means to buy another home outright.
 This affords you the benefit of being able to take your time shopping, and then move into this new home before making a decision on what to do with the first home.
 Ways to do this include: